-Mr Kwan, aged 33, joined the Board on 12 June 2017.
+Mr Kwan, aged 34, joined the Board on 12 June 2017.
 He is in charge of the strategic and corporate development of the Group.
 He has extensive experience in the fields of financial technology, corporate and strategic management, private equity and investment management.
 Mr Kwan received a Bachelor of Arts Degree in Psychology from The Johns Hopkins University, US.
 He is a member of the Hong Kong Securities and Investment Institute.
-He is the son of Dr Kwan Pak Hoo Bankee (the Chairman of the Group).
+He is the son of Dr Kwan Pak Hoo Bankee (the chairman, executive director and chief executive officer of the Company).
 Mr Kwan is also an executive director of CASH.